WindNewsToday

 3. Where is this position based?

-Houston, TX, USA — the epicenter of renewable energy innovation in the U.S.
+Houston, TX, USA, the center of renewable energy innovation in the U.S.

-4. Is Wind Senior Engineer jobs remote or on-site?
+4. Are Wind Senior Engineer jobs remote or on-site?

-Primarily on-site, with flexibility for hybrid collaboration and industry travel.
+They are mostly on-site, with some flexibility for hybrid collaboration and industry travel.

 5. Why is grid code compliance important in wind energy?

-Grid code compliance ensures renewable systems deliver stable, reliable power to the grid while meeting all regulatory performance standards.
+It ensures renewable systems provide stable and reliable power to the grid while fulfilling all regulatory performance standards.

 7. How can I apply?